 The first picture was a church.
 The picture was drawn and stored in the memory of the computer.
 Geller's responses are shown in the attached collection of drawings.
 It is clear that both of his attempts have some elements in common with the target drawing, but he had no idea that it was a church and he passed.
-(Figs. 1.
-21 - 1.
-23)
+Figs. 19-21.

 The second target picture was stored on the face of the TV tube with the intensity turned off so that no picture was visible with the room lights turned on.
 Geller immediately drew an arrow under a rounded brick and then drew another arrow inside a suitcase.
 We consider the arrow in the suitcase similar to the target, which was an arrow through a heart.
-(Figs. 1.
-24 - 1.
-26)
+Figs. 22-24.

-These latter two experiments admit of at least two hypotheses which will require further work to differentiate: (1) perception of information stored in the computer, or (2) perception of mental contents, since there were several people in the computer room, all of whom knew the nature of the target that was stored.
+These latter two experiments admit of at least two hypotheses which will require further work to differentiate: (1) clairvoyant perception of information stored in the computer, or (2) telepathy, since there were several people in the computer room, all of whom knew the nature of the target that was stored.